-Mini-Face Lift: Known as a limited-incision lift, this technique is ideal for younger patients with early signs of aging and sagging.
-It is less invasive and uses shorter incisions.
+• Mini facelift: Also known as a limited-incision lift, this technique is ideal for younger patients with early signs of aging and sagging.
+It is less invasive than other options and uses shorter incisions

-Full Face Lift: This lift targets other more serious signs of aging such as excess sagging and skin laxity, deep creases and jowling.
-It also provides the longest-lasting results.
+• Full facelift: This lift targets other, more significant signs of aging, such as excess sagging and skin laxity, deep creases, and jowls.
+A full facelift provides the longest-lasting results